 Palm Springs’s location in the middle of the Californian Desert contributes to its climate.
 Summers are very hot with temperatures often exceeding 40°C on an almost daily basis.
 The resort town’s winters are mild compared to other parts of the United States.
 But the best time to visit Palm Spring tends to coincide with either spring or fall.

 If you’re planning on a family holiday, the climate plays a huge role.
 The age of your children will also influence your choice.
-It’s better to avoid the six months from late spring to early autumn when the temperatures are hot especially if you’re travelling with young children.
-Winter isan excellent time to plan your trip.
+It’s better to avoid the six months from late spring to early autumn when the temperatures are hot especially if you’re traveling with young children.
+Winter isan excellent time to plan your traveling trip.
 Older kids and teens have flexibility and are more tolerant in warmer weather.

 The next question is to ask yourself what you want to do in Palm Springs.
 Activities range from hiking to swimming in the resort’s swimming pool to riding the Aerial Tramway and playing a round of golf.
 Others include visiting the weird and beautiful Joshua Tree National Park and joining jeep tours through the desert.
 Think about what you and your family want to do before planning your trip.
 Nobody wants to be out hiking in the scorching sun or trapped inside an open-air jeep in the middle of summer.